 Emotional Behavioural Disorder – About

-Also known as Behavioural, Emotional and Social Difficulties (BESD), Emotional Behavioural Disorder (EBD) is a learning difficulty that generally goes hand in hand with emotional and behavioural problems.
+Also known as Behavioural, Emotional and Social Difficulties (BESD), Emotional Behavioural Disorder (EBD) is a learning difficulty that especially goes hand in hand with emotional and behavioural problems.

-For some children and young people, their adverse developmental experiences have been such that they require an intensive level of support and therapy.
-They may need a level of emotional and behavioural stability and predictability in order to improve their health, safety and well-being.
+Consequently, for some children and young people, their adverse developmental experiences have been such that they require an intensive level of support and therapy.
+They may need a level of emotional stability and predictability in order to improve their health, safety and well-being.

 The Different Types of Emotional Behavioural Disorder

 Children who come to us are usually suffering from one or more of the following:

 Also known as Stress Response Syndrome, this is where a child may have experienced a traumatic or life changing event.
 Above all it causes them to behave and react in an adverse way, often by being aggressive or rebellious.

 Anxiety can be a symptom of several conditions, which include panic disorder (regular and frequent panic attacks), social anxiety disorder (an intense fear of every day activities and social activities) and generalised anxiety disorder (feeling anxious and stressed most of the time).

 OCD is a mental illness which causes repeated unwanted thoughts.
 Consequently in order to get rid of these thoughts the individual will display extreme compulsions and obsessions.
 As a result, for example, they have a fear of being infected, repeating actions over and over such as praying.